open-mmlab/mmtracking/configs/reid/README.md

 ```python
 python ./tools/convert_datasets/mot2reid.py -i ./data/MOT17/ -o ./data/MOT17/reid --val-split 0.2 --vis-threshold 0.3
 ```

+Arguments:

+- `--val-split`: Proportion of the validation dataset to the whole ReID dataset.
+- `--vis-threshold`: Threshold of visibility for each person.

 The directory of the converted datasets is as follows: